-Since insulin lispro is used before meals, you may not be on a timed dosing schedule.
-Whenever you use insulin lispro, be sure to eat a meal within 15 minutes.
-Do not use extra insulin lispro to make up a missed dose.
+Since Humalog KwikPen is used before meals, you may not be on a timed dosing schedule.
+Whenever you use this medicine, be sure to eat a meal within 15 minutes.
+Do not use extra this medicine to make up a missed dose.

 What happens if I overdose?

-What should I avoid while using Humalog KwikPen (insulin lispro)?
+What should I avoid while using Humalog KwikPen?

 Call your doctor at once if you have: